joannapranikajoshua/Sunpy3D/proposal.md

 ### Synopsis

-Sunpy has multiple extensive 2D visualization features for plotting Maps.
-The ability to have to convert these plots into 3D would enhance the capabilities of Sunpy visualization.
+SunPy has multiple extensive 2D visualization features for plotting Maps.
+The ability to have to convert these plots into 3D would enhance the capabilities of SunPy visualization.

-This project would be adding a separate python package which extends 3D plotting functionality to Sunpy, by using **PyVista**.
-It would also recreate some of the various existing features and overlays that Sunpy's GenericMap has in 3D.
+This project would include adding a separate python package that extends 3D plotting functionality to SunPy, by using **PyVista**.
+It would also recreate some of the various existing features and overlays that SunPy's GenericMap has in 3D.

-The entire project is split into 3 major components which include :-
+The entire project is split into 3 major components which include:-

 #### 1) Package Infrastructure
-- As stated by the requirements, the entire project will consist of not only writing new code but also working towards combining the entire project into a usable python package which works efficiently with Sunpy.
+- As stated by the requirements, the entire project will consist of not only writing new code but also working towards combining the entire project into a usable python package that works accurately with SunPy.
 - The 3D PFSS field lines from Pfsspy shall also be implemented and tested carefully.
-- The underlying packages for 3D plotting would have to be listed out and this has to be carefully tested with different versions of the packages to make sure that this works efficiently with Sunpy.
+- The underlying packages for 3D plotting would have to be listed out and this has to be carefully tested with different versions of the packages to make sure that this works with SunPy.
 - The existing code makes use of PyVista for 3D plotting functionality and all of the code for 3D plotting would make use of PyVista itself.
-Currently there exists simple functionality for plotting any given GenericMap from Sunpy to be plotted using Pyvista and this will be the baseline from where I would pick up on.
+Currently, there exists simple functionality for plotting any given `GenericMap` from SunPy to be plotted using Pyvista and this will be the baseline from where I would pick up on.
 - There are no bounds defined for 3D plotting capability and adding extra functionality for plotting Astropy's coordinates shall also be implemented.

 #### 2) Extensive documentation

-- As of Sunpy's standards, the documentation is extremely important.
-The entire documentation process shall be written using **Sphinx** as Sunpy uses it and I've worked with it extensively before.
+- As of SunPy standards, documentation is extremely important.
+The entire documentation process shall be written using **Sphinx** as SunPy uses it and I've worked with it extensively before.
-- Required documentation in a general order from writing the Index file followed by
+- Required documentation is a general order from writing the Index file followed by
 	- Introduction
 	- Installation
 	- Description of the package
 	- Reference API which includes the class inheritance diagrams and function description required for the code that shall be written
 	- Example Gallery
 	- Contribution and release history.
-- Sphinx's **Autodoc** allows the extensive documentation of classes and functions which makes use of the well written docstrings in Python to create the required documentation.
+- Sphinx's **Autodoc** allows the extensive documentation of classes and functions which makes use of the well-written docstrings in Python to create the required documentation.
 Therefore relevant docstrings are to be written that highlight the usage of every class and method with its required parameters and function.
 - Gallery Examples shall also be written according to the added code depending on how Sphinx interacts with Pyvista.

-#### 3) Testing and Integration with Sunpy and Pfsspy
+#### 3) Testing and Integration with SunPy and PfssPy

 - The entire project shall be tested efficiently wherever necessary.
 - Testing shall mainly be performed with **Tox**.
-The project shall be set up using tox according to Sunpy's requirements.
+The project shall be set up using tox according to SunPy's requirements.

-- If required, **Pytest** shall also be integrated to tox runs for figure and unit testing.
+- If required, **Pytest** shall also be integrated into tox runs for figure and unit testing.

-- To ensure proper integration with Sunpy and Pfsspy, appropriate tests shall be written for this as well.
-Similar to how tests have been written for Sunpy.
+- To ensure proper integration with SunPy and PfssPy, appropriate tests shall be written for this as well.
+Similar to how tests have been written for SunPy.

 ## Implementation

 I shall go about implementing the aforementioned requirements starting with moving the code to a separate python package.
-I shall initialize this with a tox environment for testing and immediately start writing the required documentation as an when new code is added and tested.
+I shall initialize this with a tox environment for testing and immediately start writing the required documentation when new code is added and tested.

 Equal importance shall be given to both writing new code and extensively documenting the functionality of this code.

 ## Deliverables

-#### Efficiently creating a new python package to provide 3D plotting for Sunpy
+#### Successfully creating a new python package to provide 3D plotting for SunPy

-The existing code shall be worked on and improved to meet requirement standards and the entire project would be of a python package which can be installed and used with Sunpy or Pfsspy for the extended 3D plotting functionality
+The existing code shall be worked on and improved to meet required standards and the entire project would be of a python package that can be installed and used with SunPy or Pfsspy for the extended 3D plotting functionality

 #### Extending of SunPy's various 2D map plotting functionalities to 3D

-Various functions from Sunpy's GenericMap such as the ``draw`` methods shall be implemented in 3D.
+Various functions from SunPy's 2D GenericMap shall be implemented in 3D.
+The method of implementing animators and grids shall also be decided and imlemented.
 These various methods and many more can be implemented in 3D by either plotting them as separate meshes using Pyvista or by altering the data that is projected by the map.

-#### Well written documentation for the written code.
+#### Well-written documentation for the written code.

-All of the code that already exists and all the new code shall be combined into a package with well written documentation using **Sphinx**.
+All of the code that already exists and all the new code shall be combined into a package with well-written documentation using **Sphinx**.
 Example plots shall be generated with a gallery reference in the documentation.
 All 3D plots shall be rendered in 2D for documentation purposes.

 #### Efficient Testing and Integration

-All of the newely implemented classes and methods shall be tested.
+All of the newly implemented classes and methods shall be tested.
 Unit tests and Figure tests shall be written wherever required by using Tox and PyTest.
-Appropriate 3D testing methodology shall also be researched on and uncovered.
+The appropriate 3D testing methodology shall also be researched and decided on.
-CircleCI shall also be implemented to handle for cloud based testing.
+CircleCI shall also be implemented to handle cloud-based testing.